 This 4.1-acre regal park is lodged in the middle of a historic neighborhood and offers two tennis courts, a basketball court, a playground, and plenty of grassy fields that are perfect for a calisthenics session.

 If you’re into disc golf, this 18-hole course is the spot.
-The wooded, hilly park also recently added a mountain bike trail system in addition to an already plentiful collection of windy trails.
+The wooded, hilly park also includes a mountain bike trail system in addition to an already plentiful collection of winding trails.

 We’re listing this one twice because in addition to having a great dog park, this campus also features soccer fields, disc golf, walking trails, bocce courts, sand volleyball courts, and a playground.